Updated: Jan 23

 Kal Carrick patented the bionic 'bull catcher' arm in 1974, everyone copied it and about 10 payed for the licence.
 Over the years I met at least 5 that said that they invented the bionic arm, during BTEC the arm could have assisted in the capture of around 100,000 feral animals.

 In 2017, I and others supported Kal in an OA to get the story right.
-The inauguration at NT Government House was memorable, Kal was refusing to wear a tie and his wife was going to pull out.
+The inauguration at NT Government House was memorable (see images below), Kal was refusing to wear a tie and his wife was going to pull out.
 I explained if they didn’t behave I would leave them at the foot path.

-You can also see more in Photographer, David Hancock's book on Top End buffalo: NGANABBARRU BUFFALO
+You can also see more of the bionic arm at work in Photographer, David Hancock's book on Top End buffalo: NGANABBARRU BUFFALO